EveryDev.ai

 Signals from the Edges

-ChatGPT can now read your bank accounts
+ChatGPT can read your bank accounts now

-Alibaba cloned Claude Design within a month
+[Alibaba Cloud](/developers/alibaba-cloud) cloned Claude Design in a month

-Chrome is turning into an agentic web platform
+Chrome is turning into an agent platform

 Looking Ahead